 Projekt Vril was never expected to amount to much by the Nazi High Command, and it’s come a long way.
 Little by little its scope has expanded, and once the pfennig dropped about the potential vril offered, then the concept was grasped with both hands.
 They could make the ultimate weapon – the one that would win the war for the Nazis.
 This weapon would be called Projekt X.

-In some ways this called the bluff of the vrilmeisters.
+In some ways, this is called the bluff of the vrilmeisters.
 Having somewhat overstated the degree of control they had over vril (to get the funding in the first place), they now had to deliver.
 The entire fate of the Third Reich was in their hands.
 No pressure.

 Given the success that they’d had with the smaller vrilpanzers, Project X was envisaged as an upscaled version.
 Early tests were disastrous.
 The pilot found it far too large and complex to control on their own, and a 3-man crewed version fared little better.
 With no time for careful steps, and the news from the front getting worse by the day, it was exactly the sort of desperate times that called for the most desperate of measures.